NCI-Thesaurus/thesaurus-obo-edition/README.md

 Please see the [project wiki](https://github.com/NCI-Thesaurus/thesaurus-obo-edition/wiki) for more information.

 ## Contact
-More information about this project can be provided by Melissa Haendel (haendel@ohsu.edu).
+More information about this project can be provided by Melissa Haendel (@mellybelly).
 For details on software implementing the OBO Edition, contact Jim Balhoff (balhoff@renci.org).